-Understanding the Details: ACMG's Position on HR 3235
+Understanding the Details: ACMG's Position on the Access to Genetic Counselor Services Act HR 2144

-In January 2020, ACMG requested that additional language be added to HR 3235, the Access to Genetic Counselor Services Act, before we could fully support the bill.
+In January 2020, ACMG requested that additional language be added to the Access to Genetic Counselor Services Act, formerly identified as HR 3235, before we could fully support the bill.
 ACMG supports reimbursement of genetic counselors for genetic counseling services but not for independent practice of medicine.
-Our proposed amendments to HR 3235 would not impede the direct reimbursement of genetic counselors for genetic counseling services.
+Our proposed amendments to the bill, now identified as HR 2144, would not impede the direct reimbursement of genetic counselors for genetic counseling services.
 Nor would it impede their ability to order genetic testing.
 It would, however, encourage continuation of the collaborative environments in which most counselors currently work and which most benefit patients.
 ACMG is simply requesting the addition of brief language to support such collaborative relationships.
 We know that we work best for patients and public health when we work together, and that is our goal.
 ACMG will continue to strive for appropriate language to both support our genetic counselor colleagues and provide optimal patient care.